Ask Madelyn: Weave Any 4-Shaft Draft with Just Four Treadles

-I want to weave an overshot draft on my 4-shaft loom, but my loom only has four treadles.
+I would like to weave an overshot draft on my 4-shaft loom, but my loom only has four treadles.
 The draft requires six treadles.
 Is there any way I can do this?

 You can do this very easily.
 It turns out that there are fourteen possible tie-ups for 4-shaft drafts, and you can do them all with four treadles.
 You tie up the treadles using what is called a “direct tie-up.”